Czech Republic odds: To win Euro 2020, how far will they go, top scorer and more

 Can they go one further and progress this time?
 They may be left to battle it out with Scotland for third place, but that could be enough to secure qualification in the current format of the tournament.

 Czech Republic’s potential path to Euro 2020 final

-Silhavy’s side kick off their Euro 2020 group stage against Scotland, before games against Croatia and then England.
+Silhavy’s side kick off their Euro 2020 group stage against Scotland, before matches against Croatia and then England.
 The game against the Three Lions will be held at Wembley Stadium, however, their other two games will be played in Glasgow at Hampden Park.

-Quarter Finals: The winner of Last-16 match 6, which is played between the winner of Group F (which includes Portugal, Germany and France) and the third place in A, B or C, likely contenders for which are Wales, Turkey, Switzerland, Russia, Denmark, Ukraine and Austria.
+Quarter Finals: The winner of Last-16 Match 6, which is played between the winner of Group F (which includes Portugal, Germany and France) and the third place in A, B or C, likely contenders for which are Wales, Turkey, Switzerland, Russia, Denmark, Ukraine and Austria.